 Double opt-in is the process of requiring new subscribers to confirm their email address by clicking a link in a confirmation email before they are added to your mailing list.
 It is widely regarded as the gold standard for building high-quality email lists because it confirms both the validity of the address and the subscriber's intent.
 However, double opt-in has a critical weakness: if the submitted email address is invalid or mistyped, the confirmation email never arrives, and the subscriber is permanently lost.

 Pre-verification solves this problem by checking the email address for deliverability before the confirmation email is sent.
-When a user submits their email on your subscription form, an email verifier instantly validates the address.
+When a user submits their email on your subscription form, an email validation tool instantly validates the address.
 If the address is valid, the confirmation email is sent normally.
 If the address contains a typo, the subscriber sees a suggestion like "Did you mean jane@gmail.com?"
 If the address is completely invalid or disposable, the subscriber is asked to provide a different address.
 This pre-check ensures that every confirmation email has a verified, deliverable recipient.

 The impact is substantial.
 Without pre-verification, 8 to 15 percent of double opt-in confirmation emails bounce because the submitted address was invalid.
 Those subscribers are gone forever.
 Pre-verification catches these issues before the confirmation is sent, increasing opt-in completion rates by 20 to 35 percent.
 The result is faster list growth with the same quality guarantee that double opt-in provides.